What is an average read percentage?

 You know how many people come to your website, how long the average session is, and what the bounce rate is.
 But what you don’t know is how many people are truly reading your content.
-Are they just clicking on a link to it, or are they actually getting the information on the page?
+Are they just clicking on a link to it, or are they actually consuming the information on the page?
 That’s what average read percentage aims to tell you: how much of your content is being read.

 For every page on your website, this metric tracks the average percentage of paragraphs read in each session.
 For your website as a whole, it tracks the average read percentage across all pages on your site.